 We achieve this through, for example:

-- Engaging young people in schools to inspire them about science and research (e.g. The School's 'Science of Medicines' pupil engagement activities;
+- engaging young people in science and research (e.g. The School's 'Science of Medicines' pupil engagement activities;

 Public Engagement - Science of Medicines: